misasa/medusa_rest_client/README.md

 # MachineTimeClient

-TODO: Write a gem description
+This is a client application for MachineTime

 ## Installation